bridgelancer/cryptle_fork/docs/guides.rst

             codeblock.check() # execute this codeblock if fullfilled someCondition

-Schematic representation of how Registry cascade the information to check executability of individual CodeBlock held in ``self.codeblocks``.
+Schematic representation of how Registry cascade the information to check executability of individual CodeBlock held in ``codeblocks``.

-In the above scenario, the :class:`Registry` class will dynamically listen for tick via :meth:`~cryptle.registry.Registry.onTick`.
+In the above scenario, the :class:`Registry` class will listen for tick via :meth:`~cryptle.registry.Registry.onTick`.
 Upon each arrival of tick, the :meth:`~cryptle.registry.Registry.check` function would be called.
 If all the conditions to execute a particular Strategy method are fulfilled, the indiviudal